devops-aws-vinay/terraform-project/README.md

 # terraform-project
-this project is to automate with terraform
+this project is a to automate with terraform